Skip to main content

 Northern Nigeria (Hausa/Fulani)

-Northern Nigerian cuisine reflects Islamic Hausa-Fulani culture with distinctive flavors.
-Characterized by tuwo (thick porridge from millet, rice, or maize) served with miyan kuka (baobab leaf soup), miyan taushe (pumpkin soup), or groundnut soup.
-Suya (spiced grilled meat) originated here.
-Kilishi (spiced dried meat), dambu nama (shredded dried meat), and masa (rice cakes) are Northern specialties.
+Cooking in the north grows out of Hausa-Fulani Muslim culture and has a character all its own.
+The base is tuwo, a thick porridge of millet, rice, or maize, eaten with miyan kuka (baobab leaf soup), miyan taushe (pumpkin soup), or groundnut soup.
+Suya started here.
+Other northern specialities include kilishi (spiced dried meat), dambu nama (shredded dried meat), and masa (rice cakes).

 Cultural Significance: